FaisalAl-Rayes/Test-Automation-Challenge/README.md

 # Test-Automation-Challenge
-This challenge contains 2 automated tests (A &amp; B)
+This challenge contains 2 automated tests (A &amp; B) + test C which combines both tests

 Test A